vryy/4C/doc/readthedocs/struct_dynamics.rst

 Note that the simulation stops after NUMSTEP steps or at time=MAXTIME, whatever comes first.

 The main decision in a simulation is whether to account for inertia and other time dependent effects, that is, conducting a dynamic simulation, or ignoring these effects and conducting a static simulation.
 Several options exist for dynamic simulations, while there is only a single option for statics.
-For the concrete input, see :ref:`DYNAMICTYP<structuraldynamic_dynamictyp>`.
+For the concrete input, see :ref:`DYNAMICTYPE<structuraldynamic_dynamictype>`.

 Time stepping in dynamic simulations
 ------------------------------------